 4. Place the dryer duct between the two pans and thread ceramic nuts and bolts through the six holes we just drilled.

 5. Tighten the nuts until the lips of the two pans securely tighten up against the dryer duct.

 6. Keep tightening the pans together until the dryer duct is firmly sandwiched between them.

 The nuts should be tight, but not so tight that they crush the dryer duct.

 Center the completed toroid on the top of the secondary.
-It should make contact with the magnet wire coming out of the pipe from the previous step.
+It should make contact with the aluminum foil tape from the previous step.

 Step 8: The wiring

 In this instructable, I'm going to attempt to explain the entire process step-by-step.
 I uploaded numerous pictures and some of you can probably figure it out just by looking at them.
 If there's anything that you're unsure about just ask and I'll respond as soon as possible.